SAP/odata-vocabularies/PersonalData.md

 Annotation | Question
 -----------|---------
-sap:pdm-business-object  | We currently have this on field level: why on type level? sap:pdm-business-node | ???
-sap:pdm-data-subject-role | We currently have this on field level: why on type level? sap:pdm-data-subject-role-desc | How does this differ from sap:label?
+sap:pdm-business-object  | We currently have this on field level: why on type level?
+Where is the list of allowed values? sap:pdm-business-node | What for?
+Where is the list of allowed values? sap:pdm-data-subject-role | We currently have this on field level: why on type level?
+Where is the list of allowed values? sap:pdm-data-subject-role-desc | How does this differ from sap:label?
+Where is the list of allowed values?

 ### Missing annotations on fields